-If you had an apple tree in your back yard and the apples started to turn grey and pulpy, how would you fix the problem?
+If you had an apple tree in your backyard and the apples started to turn grey and pulpy, how would you fix the problem?
 Would you take down the bad apples and use a staple gun to put up good apples?
 It might make the tree look good for a while, but it sure wouldn’t fix the real problem.
-The real problem is not with the fruit, but rather with the roots.
+The real problem is not with the fruit but with the roots.

-To experience lasting change in our life and marriage, we must address our root system – our heart.
+We must address our root system- our heart- to experience lasting change in our lives and marriages.
 Please hear me: it isn’t wrong to work on our behavior.
-Lasting, biblical change does not involve something less than working on our behavior, but rather much more.
+Lasting, biblical change does not involve something less than working on our behavior but rather much more.
 Our work must go deeper.
 It must go through our heart.

 Proverbs 4:23